ig3/srf/README.md

 wanted than to maintain the Anki addon that provided only part of what I wanted.

+The srf scheduler:
+ * prioritizes cards with shorter intervals over those with longer intervals
+ * regulates the introduction of new cards to maintain constant study time
+ * is written entirely in JavaScript and is easy to modify

-srf is much simpler than Anki (i.e. has a small subset of Anki features) but the scheduler is better for my purposes: studying language.
-In particular, the scheduler prioritizes cards with shorter intervals over those with longer intervals and it automatically regulates the introduction of new cards to maintain a consistent, configurable study time per day.
+srf is able to import Anki decks that use only basic features of Anki.
+It provides only a small subset of Anki features but adequate for my purposes: studying language.

 ## Getting Started